 You'll need to decide how many bollards you want and how far apart to place them.
 If the space between your bollards is too wide, vehicles will be able to ﬁt between.
 However, it must be at least 1.2m around the entranceway to meet accessibility standards so that people, including those using mobility devices or prams, can enter safely.

 While they can be a great way to protect your business, bollards also have an impact on pedestrians using the footpath.
 Bollards are a potential trip hazard so it's important they are clearly visible to pedestrians.
 They need to be 900-1200mm high and should be a colour that contrasts with the environment.
 It can be helpful to include a reﬂective strip at the top of the bollards for increased visibility.
 You should also consider the impact your bollards might have on visually impaired people, people using mobility devices, or people pushing prams.

-The first step is to contact us at email@example.com with your enquiry so we can guide you through the process.
+The first step is to contact us online with your enquiry.

-- Location of the business where you want to install bollards
+- Address of the business where you want to install bollards

-- If you have completed the before U dig process, were there any underground utilities identiﬁed?
+- Conﬁrmation you have completed the before U dig process, and copies of any underground utilities plans you received in response (e.g. plans from Watercare, Vector, or Chorus)

-- Do you own the property?
-If not, do you have permission from the property owner to install bollards?
+- Written permission from the property owner to install bollards

-If there's anything you're not sure about, or you just want to ask a question, don't hesitate to get in touch.
+If there's anything you're not sure about, or you just want to ask a question, don't hesitate to get in touch with us at email@example.com

 You may have heard that the government is providing funding to help protect small businesses against ram raids.
 This funding currently sits with New Zealand Police who are establishing a Small Crimes Prevention Fund.
 To ﬁnd out whether there is any ﬁnancial support available to you, we recommend contacting your business association or the New Zealand Police.
 Auckland Transport does not have access to funding for private bollards, however we do process Bollard Installation Applications free of charge.